zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

 # Model Fit in Linear Regression - Lab

 ## Introduction
-In this lab, you'll learn how to evaluate your model results, and you'll learn methods to select the appropriate features using stepwise selection.
+In this lab, you'll learn how to evaluate your model results and you'll learn how to select the appropriate features using stepwise selection.

 ## Objectives
 You will be able to:
-* Analyze the results of regression and R-squared and adjusted R-squared
+* Use stepwise selection methods to determine the most important features for a model
-* Understand and apply forward and backward predictor selection
+* Use recursive feature elimination to determine the most important features for a model

 ## The Boston Housing Data once more